hwipl/blog/drafts/tc-bpf_from_c/README.md

 tcm->tcm_info = 0;
 ```

-The kind attribute is a netlink routing attribute of type `TCA_KIND` and
+The kind attribute is a Netlink routing attribute of type `TCA_KIND` and
 contains the kind `clsact` as a string.

 ```c